Monadical-SAS/minecraft_skin_generator/README.md

 # Stable Diffusion Minecraft Skin Generator

+## Update

+We have released a hosted version of our Minecraft Skin Generator at: [https://www.skingenerator.io](https://www.skingenerator.io)

+While closed source, this version improves on the quality of generated skins from the publicly available model, plus it supports transparency in the helmet/hair section of the skins.
+Please check it out and let us know what you think!

 ## Overview

 The process of fine tuning a Stable Diffusion model to generate Minecraft character previews is detailed here: [Digging into Stable Diffusion-Generated Minecraft Skins](https://monadical.com/posts/mincraft-skin-generation.html).